sebastian-altamirano/json-file-handler/README.md

         // The file requires elevated privileges to be read break;
       case 'EMFILE':
-        // There are too many open file descriptors, so the file cannot be read
+        // There are too many open file descriptors, so the file can't be read
         // at this time
         break;
       case 'EISDIR':